-- Net Zero Targets2:
+- Net Zero Targets:

-- AXA IM published its first net zero target in October 2021, as part of the first NZAM progress report3.
-This target was subsequently revised in April 20224, and covers 65% of AXA IM total AUM at end of 20225. - Specific Net zero frameworks for Listed Corporates (Fixed Income and Listed Equity), Sovereigns, and directly managed Real Estate asset classes which follows industry standards6 considering internal and external information have been set and allow to determine the Net zero profile of our investments. - Stewardship7: - Engagement and continued dialogue with companies, clients and tenants are crucial to influencing the net zero trajectories.
+- AXA IM published its first net zero targets in October 2021, as part of the first NZAM progress report.
+These targets were subsequently revised in April 2022, and covered 65% of AXA IM total AUM at end of 2023. - Specific net zero targets and methodological frameworks for Listed Corporates (Fixed Income and Listed Equity), Sovereigns, and directly managed real estate asset classes which follows industry standards considering internal and external information have been set and allow to determine the net zero profile of our issuers, and a new net zero target for Commercial Real Estate Debt, Infrastructure Equity & Debt to be set in 2025. - Stewardship: - Engagement and continued dialogue with companies, clients and tenants are crucial to influencing the net zero trajectories.
 As for tenants, we target to progressively embed ESG clause in all new lease signed or renewal covering data sharing, asset certification or energy efficiency measures implementation, when possible.
-We also monitor tenant satisfaction through annual surveys conducted each year on a sample of assets and require our Property Managers to conduct green committees to share key ESG information. - Exclusions: we exclude investments which fail to meet certain climate change criteria, focusing in particular on coal, as well as unconventional oil & gas.
-Our investment portfolios exclude coal-based electric power generating utilities and coal mining assets that are not credibly demonstrating a commitment to energy transition.
-Since early 2022 we also exclude
+We also monitor tenant satisfaction through annual surveys conducted each year on a sample of assets and require our Property Managers to conduct green committees to share key ESG information.